Close Menu

 Safety Instructions

-• DO NOT use extension cords or ungrounded two-pronged) adapters.
+2. Do not use extension cords or ungrounded (two-prong) adapters.

-• Do not pull the power cord when unplugging the refrigerator.
-Please firmly grasp the plug and pull it out of the socket directly.
+• Do not pull the power cord when unplugging the upright freezer.

 • Replace worn or damaged power cords in manufacturer-authorized maintenance stations.